metral/pulumihome/Weekly-release-process.md

 Code in the Pulumi service starts in `master`, then moves to `staging` and `production`.
 We manage this flow by creating **releases** from `master` and **promoting** releases to `staging` and then `production`.

-Pulumi's release process follows one-week cycles.
-On Thursday we choose a commit to promote from `master` to `staging`.
-If all goes well there, that release is promoted to `production` the following Tuesday.
-If everything *doesn't* go well, we decide whether to cherry-pick fixes or abandon the release.
+## Schedule

+We aim to promote code to each environment twice a week.
+Each Tuesday and Thursday, the release in `staging` is promoted to `production` and a new `staging` release is cut from `master`.

 ## Roles

-Releases to `production` are handled by primary oncall.
+Releases to `production` are handled by primary oncall because they're best positioned to respond to any problems caused by the release.

 Releases to `staging` are handled by secondary oncall.
-Their first task as primary the next week will be to promote that release to `production`, so it's helpful for them to have context on the `staging` payload.
+This reduces the load on primary oncall and also lets us run promotions in parallel.

 In each case, oncall has the final say about whether to continue or abandon a release.